metabrainz/bookbrainz-user-guide/docs/tutorials/series.md

 - [Harry Potter](https://test.bookbrainz.org/series/e9ffde6e-ffa7-4fe3-b8c5-e548bcbcc938)

 ### Series Type
 The type primarily describes what type of entity the series contains.
+A series can only contain a single type of entity; mixed entity types are not supported.
 The possible values are:

 - Work
 - Author